 Grow your own organic vegetables to make the finest meals for your family….Gardening for health at it’s best!

-Thompson and Morgan (UK) are online award winning suppliers of seeds and other products and they have some great pictures to drool over!
+Amazon (UK) have some great pictures to drool over!

 Raw foods are great for the digestion and the chewing reflex.
 Chewing for longer makes us feel fuller and so we don’t feel the need to supplement our diet with a bag of crisps or other snacks.

 A bar of chocolate takes very little time to bite, chew and swallow, so when it’s gone we look around for more.
 A plate of salad will take ages to chew and swallow, satisfying the chewing and all digestive needs so we feel much fuller.
 If you ever thought salad doesnt fill you up and is only good for rabbits (?!) think again!
 It’s full of vitamins and minerals so will feed your body with the fuel it requires, it contains so few calories they are hardly worth counting and it will fill you up.

 The vitamins in fresh fruit and vegetables are, in their raw state, the best fuel for your body.
 Tomatoes are an exception to this rule.

 Cooked tomatoes are said to be better for you than raw, but the difference is minimal so don’t feel you have to have cooked tomatoes with your salad!
 When you’re gardening for health, you don’t have to be too fussy – the vitamins and minerals are there for the taking 🙂